tuudug/mango/docs/creating-widgets.md

 - See its specific icon and accent color applied.
 - Interact with its unique UI and functionality.
 - Optionally, see the widget adapt its display based on its size if you implemented dynamic rendering (Step 5).
+- See the widget update correctly when its configuration is changed via the central modal.